ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-getting-started/3-projects/_index.md

 - Also the time of execution with start and end time is recorded, giving you an idea of how long a job execution actually was.

-After the Job has finished go to the main **Jobs** view: All jobs are listed here, you should see directly before the Playbook run an SCM update was started.
-This is the Git update we configured for the **Project** on Job Template launch\!
+After the Job has finished go to the main **Jobs** view: All jobs are listed here, you should see directly before the Playbook run a job of type **Source Control Update** was started.
+This is the Git update we configured for the **Project** on Template launch\!

 ## Challenge Lab: Check the Result